UAB-IT/linear/docs-src/components/tables.md

 ## Usage

 Tables are used to display **tabular data** such as financial information.
-Please see the [MDN Web Docs]() on basic table markup structure.
+Please see the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table) on basic table markup structure.

 ## Themes

-Adding a theme **class** will turn change the background color of the header.
+Adding a theme **class** will change the background color of the header.
 Remember to consider thoughtful use of [color](/linear/principals/color.html).

 ### Primary `table-primary`